 Initially, I fitted my decoder of choice: an ESU, in this case a Lokpilot micro.
 While this gave extremely good running characteristics, because the loco kept loosing power, it kept stopping.

 Personally, I'm not a great fan of 'stay alive'.
 I hail from the 'old camp' where we believe that such things are a band-aid to a problem and that if the problem is fixed, then the 'stay alive' shouldn't be needed.
 This loco is the only one I have ever had which has eluded me and I was simply unable to fix the mechanical pickup problem, even after adding extra pickups, so I fitted a TCS KAT22 decoder which comes with built-in stay-alive.
 This immediately resolved the stuttering problem, however, I don't find that TCS decoders are as good at motor control as ESU.
 To that end, I looked for CV adjustments.
 The KAT22 has the ability to switch on/off an 'aggressive algorithm' for 3 pole motors.
 I don't know whether the Hornby motor is 3 pole or not, but selecting the 3 pole setting made a considerable improvement.
 But the setting only works for speed steps 1 to 3 and guess what ?
 This loco needs the adjustment from speed steps 1 through 9.
 I have posted an enquiry to TCS to find out if this is adjustable.
-As of 29/11/2019, no reply has been received.
+I never received a reply.

 Dating from the period that it does, this model is fairly primitive by today's standards.
 To that end, I made the following modifications: